 But every cloud has a silver lining, every rainfall a rainbow.
 While many salons and spas are unable to trade, we’ve seen an amazing array of innovative money-making ideas and schemes come to life.
 From virtual consults to at home DIY kits, we’re so proud of the innovation and imagination of our clients.

-We’ve hit the (virtual) pavements and rounded up just a few of the creative ways our Shortcuts community are making money while their businesses are closed.
+We’ve hit the (virtual) pavements and rounded up just a few of the creative ways our Shortcuts community have made money while their businesses are closed.
 Who knows – one of these could be the pot of gold you’re chasing!

 Sell that stock

-What better time to sell the retail stock that’s sitting on those shelves collecting dust than now?
+What better time to sell the retail stock that’s sitting on those shelves collecting dust than while you’re closed?
 Your clients are looking for ways to up their beauty and self-care game, so get some gorgeous shots of those products and sell, sell, sell!

 That means you can sell your retail stock online, even while you’re closed!

 No Shopify?
 No worries.
 Try Facebook Marketplace, eBay, even Instagram!
 Make some imaginative packages to bundle up a few different products, or run a promotion like “Buy 2, get 1 free” to encourage customers to spend up.